 Bio

-Coming from a Hungarian immigrant background, Brenden Kocsis is an Australian mixed media artist and poet currently based in Brisbane.
+Brenden Kocsis is an Australian mixed media artist and poet.
 His unique artistic journey is marked by a fusion of diverse influences, including his service in the Royal Australian Infantry and academic pursuits in Art History, Philosophy, and Literature.

-Kocsis' creative endeavors are a rich tapestry reflecting the intricacies of his background.
-His art seamlessly weaves together natural materials, everyday elements, and esoteric symbolism, creating collages that serve as windows into his profound exploration of life's complexities.
+Kocsis' creative endeavours reflect the intricacies of his background.
+His art weaves together natural materials, everyday elements, and esoteric symbolism, creating collages that serve as windows into our ‘cultural atmosphere’.

 At the core of Kocsis' work is a powerful symbolic language, delving into themes such as the search for meaning, memento mori, cyclical patterns, and moments of transcendence found in the ordinary facets of nature.
 Each piece invites viewers to contemplate the interconnectedness of existence and the subtle beauty hidden within the mundane.